Nationals vs. Reds Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Spencer Steer, Lane Thomas and others in the Cincinnati Reds-Washington Nationals matchup at Nationals Park on Tuesday at 11:05 AM ET.
+The Cincinnati Reds visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.
+Those looking to place a player prop wager can find odds for Spencer Steer, Lane Thomas and others in this game.

 Bet on this matchup or its props with BetMGM!